CambridgeSoftwareLtd/go-vnc/README.md

 This library implements [RFC 6143][RFC6143] -- The Remote Framebuffer Protocol -- the protocol used by VNC.

+N.B.
+This is forked from [kward's work](https://github.com/kward/go-vnc) and it an attempt to extend encoding coverage.
+It is not feature complete or stable at present!

 ## Project links
 * Build Status:  [![Build Status][CIStatus]][CIProject]
 * Documentation: [![GoDoc][GoDocStatus]][GoDoc]